Linaro/lava/doc/v2/actions-boot.rst

 If some commands should be sent to the bootloader before the end of the action, give the list in the ``commands`` parameter.

+By default LAVA will reset the previous connection and the board power when executing this action.
+Users can skip this step by adding ``reset_connection: false`` and ``reset_device: false`` respectively.

 .. index:: boot method cmsis-dap

 .. _boot_method_cmsis_dap: